 Monday, March 16-Friday, March 20, 8:30am-1:00pm, Fondren Library Red 323

 Doctoral students in the dissertation writing phase of their degrees often struggle to maintain the steady progress in their writing necessary to complete a quality dissertation in the expected amount of time.
-This bootcamp will provide the dedicated writing time, accountability, advice, and support necessary for dissertating students to stay on track and complete a dissertation they are proud of within the time frame agreed upon with their committee.
-Participants are required to sign a letter of commitment stating their intention to attend the bootcamp for the full time every day.
+This workshop will provide the dedicated writing time, accountability, advice, and support necessary for dissertating students to stay on track and complete a dissertation they are proud of within the time frame agreed upon with their committee.
+Participants are required to sign a letter of commitment stating their intention to attend the workshop for the full time every day.
 Coffee and light breakfast items will be provided.
 The daily schedule will be:

 8:30-8:40am: share goals for the day with the group